PaperMC/Paper/README.md

 Download a copy of Paperclip.jar from our buildserver here: https://ci.destroystokyo.com/job/PaperSpigot/

-Run the PaperClip jar directly from your server.
+Run the Paperclip jar directly from your server.
 Just like old times

-PaperSpigot requires **Java 8** or above.
+Paperclip requires **Java 8** or above.

 How To (Compiling From Source)
 ------
-To compile PaperSpigot, you need JDK 8, maven, and an internet connection.
+To compile Paper, you need JDK 8, maven, and an internet connection.

 Clone this repo, run ./build.sh --jar from *bash*, get files.